-The last few years have seen a rise in appreciation for bitter and refreshing pre-dinner cocktails (the ubiquitous Aperol Spritz might have played a part in this).
-And now, you no longer have to forgo these flavours when abstaining from alcohol, thanks to a new raft of low and no alcohol aperitifs.
+An appreciation for bitter and refreshing pre-dinner cocktails is riding high (the Negroni trend might have played a part in this).
+But should you be abstaining from alcohol, you no longer have to forgo these flavours.
+That’s thanks to a new wave of low and no alcohol aperitifs.

-Indeed, at the IWSC’s low and no awards, Campari’s Crodino aperitif was hailed as ‘a really delicious aperitif with a juicy punch of bitter orange fruit and delightful dryness.’
+Indeed, at the IWSC’s low and no awards, Campari’s Crodino aperitif was hailed for its ‘citrus-led flavour and vibrant acidity.’

 HOW DO WE JUDGE THESE LOW AND NO ALCOHOL DRINKS?

 We run a tightly structured, rigorous low and no alcohol tasting process.
 That means that each drink sample is pre-poured into numbered glasses and assessed blindly by the judges.
 Most importantly, our IWSC low and no judges are experts in their field, who work across all sectors of the alcohol-free drinks industry.
 For evidence, see our full list of judges.